 Pattern blocks can be used to demonstrate many mathematical concepts – obviously patterns, but also angles, symmetry, measurement, perimeter, fractions, relation of shapes to one another or spatial relationships and other geometric concepts.

 We have this Melissa and Doug set that comes with a storage box and wooden cards for different animals and shapes to create.
 Eventually we are moving up to this set of pattern blocks so we can create large designs and patterns plus work on concepts for upper level math.

 You can also use pattern blocks to create tangrams.
 Tangrams begin as a square that consists of 7 pieces that you create images or solve puzzles with.

 Playing cards probably aren’t the manipulative that comes to mind when you think of math instruction.
 We use these quite frequently though to play short, simple games to work on mental math abilities.

 Here’s a link to some really fun activities to use with your playing cards.

 Unifix cubes or linking cubes are great for counting, showing number relations, making comparisons, sorting, creating patterns, fractions, place value, estimating and our favorite activity – creating animals and structures with them!

-Virtual Math Manipulatives
+Using Virtual Math Manipulatives

 Although not quite the same as having the manipulatives to hold and touch, virtual manipulative sites can be helpful when teaching a new skill or for extra practice if you don’t have the manipulatives on hand.
 I’ve gathered some websites that offer virtual math manipulative play if you need extra support or don’t have some of these manipulatives on hand.

 That’s our list of must-have math manipulatives for homeschool.
-There are quite a few other popular manipulatives out but these are our favorites that we use almost weekly during our homeschool day.
+There are quite a few other popular manipulatives out but these are the favorites that we use almost weekly during our homeschool day.
 If you have a favorite manipulative that I didn’t mention, I’d love to hear about it in the comments!